Opinion: I’ve been Amazon-free for an entire year – and I don’t regret it

 Since going Amazon-free, I would estimate I’ve saved around £2,000 in 12 months, and have not funded one of the world’s richest men.
 Still, I’m not naive enough to think that indie shops and consciously shopping on other sites is ultimately cheaper, and no, not everyone can afford it.
 But everyone can afford to have basic human morals, and I’d implore them to think twice before relying on Amazon for ease in the future.

 Yes, it’s a saving of a few quid for you – but at what cost?
 I know I’d rather fund an independent bookshop than a man who spent $5.5bn (£4bn) going to space for 10 minutes and 10 seconds, instead of stopping an estimated 37.5 million people from starving.
-I plan on never shopping on Amazon again, and have even promised to boycott other companies with facing allegations of human rights abuses in 2022 too.
+I plan on never shopping on Amazon again, and have even promised to boycott other companies facing allegations of human rights abuses in 2022 too.

 So, this January, while you’re clearing out cupboards of stuff that you’ve perhaps never used or worn, to replace them with more things from Amazon, ask yourself: is what you are about to buy really necessary?